 Children’s Ministry Registration for 2020-2021

-COVID-19 has surely made it impossible to have our NP K!ds on campus, but we are currently working on a plan to return as soon as possible.
-With that in mind, it’s that time of year to re-register your child in our Children’s Ministry program.
+COVID-19 has surely made it impossible to have our NP K!ds on campus as we have in the past.
+Even so, it’s that time of year to re-register your child in our Children’s Ministry program.
 To make it easier, we have created an online form that will allow you to complete registration at home.
 Click HERE to register online.
-Also in the works, is a system that will allow for touchless registration on Sunday mornings.
+Also in the works, is a system that will allow for touchless registration for our Saturday night Hangtime, and eventually, Sunday mornings.
 Until then. …

 We will keep you up to date on our return to campus progress.
 In the meantime, please feel free to contact Terilyn Brown at email@example.com or 951.281.2827 or Dani Tiqui at firstname.lastname@example.org or 951.281.2825 if you have any questions or comments.